axisgroup/evaluation-toolkit/README.md

 With these guidelines designers can determine success criteria for their project, prioritize what to test versus what not to test, and identify shortcut methods to test for them.

 Where possible, this toolkit will also attempt to identify tactics designers can employ to improve their evaluation process.
-This repositiory is meant to act as a point of reference for data vis practitioners rather than an educational resource.

 This is a **WIP** living document.
 Please read our [Contribution Guidelines](CONTRIBUTING.md) to help refine this repository.

 ## How to use this toolkit